 - 12 ounces cream cheese, room temperature

 - 1 1/2 cups Dixie Crystals Confectioners Powdered Sugar

 - Pinch kosher salt

 - 8 ounces bittersweet chocolate

 - 1 tablespoon light corn syrup

 - Start by making the decorations.
-Melt chocolate melting wafers in microwave in 30-second intervals at 50% power.
+Melt chocolate melting wafers in a microwave in 30-second intervals at 50% power.
 Stir between each interval until melted.
-Transfer to piping bag, and snip tip.
+Transfer to a piping bag, and snip tip.
 Pipe designs onto waxed paper.
 Refrigerate until ready to serve.
 (Tip: use a template under wax paper for fancy designs.)

 - Next, make pralines.
 In a dry skillet, toast pecans until fragrant.
 Remove from heat.

 - In a deep saucepan, combine sugar, water, and corn syrup.
 Over medium heat, stir mixture with a wooden spoon until it comes to a boil.
 Reduce heat to medium and let cook undisturbed until it reaches 320-330°F. Remove from heat, add pecans, and let mixture cool undisturbed and uncovered.
 At 212°F, stir mixture for a few seconds, pour onto a parchment-lined baking sheet and let cool.
 Once cool, chop into small pieces.